Effective date: 8 October 2020

 3.8 Invoices.
 The invoices for the Fees paid by you (the “Invoices”) and any payments charged by us, including the Commissions, are generated automatically and can be reviewed and downloaded through your Account.
 Please make sure that all information in respect to your Account is accurate and up-to-date so that the Invoices could be generated correctly.
 We accept no responsibility if the Invoices are erroneous due to your failure to comply with these Terms.

-For detailed information on cancelling the Sessions, rebooking the Sessions, and refunds, please refer to COMMON TIME Refunds and Cancellation Policy available at https://commontime.online/refunds-policy/ that is incorporated by reference to these Terms and forms a part thereto.
+For detailed information on canceling the Lessons, rebooking the Lessons, and refunds, please refer to COMMON TIME Refunds and Cancellation Policy available at https://commontime.online/refunds-policy/ that is incorporated by reference to these Terms and forms a part thereto.

 5.1 COMMON TIME serves as a reference point that facilitates the communication between the Educators and the Providers (collectively, the “Contractors”), including hosting and maintaining COMMON TIME, supporting the formation of service contracts between the Contractors (the “Booking Contracts”), and featuring related information.
 Unless otherwise provided in the Terms, we do not intervene into the communication between the Contractors as well as negotiation, conclusion, and execution of the Booking Contracts.